 How to Travel Plastic Free: Make your Own Kit

 Single-use plastic water bottles are just the tip of the proverbial ice-berg of waste generated by humans all over the globe on a daily basis.
-Every time we consume foods and beverages inside and outside our homes we are making choices way beyond what's on the menu!
+Every time we consume foods and beverages inside and outside our homes we are making choices that go way beyond what's on the menu!
 We're voting with our dollars for food service infrastructure that supports and reinforces systems for growing, processing, handling and marketing consumables.
 I believe that the issues we now acknowledge with plastic bottles and plastic shopping bags are getting us closer to seeing the hidden scourge of our century: How we handle the refuse of living in modern times.

 We rely on our local governments to handle all aspects of our refuse.
 But what if we take a different approach?
 What if each of us changed our behavior and reduced our use of disposables?
 What if each of us makes it our personal goal to reduce the average 4.4 pounds per person per day waste we're responsible for?
 This is a problem that each of us has the power to change.

 I believe a grass-roots campaign can start a revolution that reduces the generation of waste.
 Two examples of famous grass-roots organizations that are now embedded in our culture are Alcoholics Anonymous and La Leche League.
 They started with a small group of friends sitting around a kitchen table (or a bar!) coming up with real solutions to their real problems.
 Why can't we do this for our waste problems?